TheCharlatan/thecharlatan.github.io/_posts/2020-05-12-COLDCARD-Supply-Chain.md

 add `settings.set('terms_ok', 0)` to the tampered firmware, the terms will display again on next startup.

-At this point a reseller could then distribute the COLDCARD to his customers, without a trace that it has been tampered with.
+At this point a reseller could then distribute the Coldcard to his customers, without a trace that it has been tampered with.
 They later state in their faq that: